debrawolford/treat-your-pup/README.md

 - Contact Form:
 1. Clicked on "Contact Us"
 2. Tried submitting the form empty but received an error message asking to fill in data.
-3. Tried to submit the form by filling in something other than an email address in the email form but received an error message asking me to put in a valid email address
+3. Tried to submit the form by filling in something other than an email address in the email form but received an error message asking me to put in a valid email address.
 4. Tried submitting form with all fields filled in correctly and received no error message.

 - Modal form: Same as contact form.